How to "Give a Baby Up" for Adoption in Texas

 Who will hold your baby first and at what times

-Any gifts, letter, photos, or special mementos you’d like your baby to have to mark the important day
+Any gifts, letters, photos, or special mementos you’d like your baby to have to mark the important day

-After the delivery, Texas adoption law requires that you wait a minimum of 48 hours until you can give your adoption consent.
-When you give consent to adoption, it means that you’re voluntarily terminating your legal parental rights, which places your child in the care of their adoptive parents.
+After the delivery, Texas adoption law requires that you wait a minimum of 48 hours until you can sign your adoption paperwork.
+When you sign your paperwork, it means that you’re clearing the way for your child to be placed in the care of their adoptive parents.

-Following adoption finalization, you are officially a “birth parent.”
+Following the adoption, you are officially a “birth parent.”
 As a birth parent, you can play a special role in your child’s life.

 Post-adoption contact after “giving up” a baby for adoption in Texas can take whatever form you want.
 An open adoption is entirely what you make it!
 This can include:

 Or any combination of these and more — it’s all about what makes everyone feel comfortable and happiest